Master of Environment

 Additionally, this major presents an opportunity for students to establish extensive networks with fellow climate change professionals across a broad range of industries, sectors and fields of endeavour.

 Graduates of this major can expect to find employment in State and Federal Government authorities, environmental consulting companies, business advisory and strategic policymaking positions worldwide

-Environmental Science is offered as a major field of study in the Master of Environment degree.
+Environmental Management and Science is offered as a major field of study in the Master of Environment degree.